Ojhkmhoiuyhi/copy_clickup-mcp-server/README.md

 ## Contributing

 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute to this project.

+## Author

+This project was created by [David Whatley](https://davidwhatley.com) as the original author.

 ## License